linkerd/website/linkerd.io/content/2/overview.md

 Linkerd's UI is comprised of a CLI (helpfully called `linkerd`) and a web UI.
 The CLI runs on your local machine; the web UI is hosted by the control plane.

-The Linkerd control plane runs on your cluster a set of services that drive the behavior of the data plane.
+The Linkerd control plane runs on your cluster as a set of services that drive the behavior of the data plane.
 These services accomplish various things--aggregating telemetry data, providing a user-facing API, providing control data to the data plane proxies, etc. On Kubernetes, they run in a dedicated Kubernetes namespace (also called `linkerd` by default).

-Finlly, Linkerd's data plane is comprised of ultralight, transparent proxies that are deployed in front of a service.
+Finally, Linkerd's data plane is comprised of ultralight, transparent proxies that are deployed in front of a service.
 These proxies automatically handle all traffic to and from the service.
 Because they're transparent, these proxies act as highly instrumented out-of-process network stacks, sending telemetry to, and